TanStack/router/docs/guide/ssr.md

 With this setup, your application will be rendered on the server and then hydrated on the client!

-## SSR Streaming
+## Streaming SSR

-Streaming is the optional process of continuously and incrementally sending HTML markup to the client as it is rendered on the server.
+Streaming SSR is the most modern flavor of SSR and is the process of continuously and incrementally sending HTML markup to the client as it is rendered on the server.
 This is slightly different from traditional SSR in concept because beyond being able to dehydrate and rehydrate a critical first paint, markup and data with less priority or slower response times can be streamed to the client after the initial render, but in the same request.

 This pattern can be useful for pages that have slow or high-latency data fetching requirements.
 For example, if you have a page that needs to fetch data from a third-party API, you can stream the critical initial markup and data to the client and then stream the less-critical third-party data to the client as it is resolved.

-To achieve this streaming pattern with TanStack Router, use React's `renderToPipeableStream` function to render your application to a readable stream.
+To enable this streaming pattern with TanStack Router, you will need to use React's `renderToPipeableStream` function to render your application to a readable stream.
 This function returns a stream that can be piped to the response.
-To use it, import it from the following package:

-- The `@tanstack/react-start/server` package
+Here's the utility information:

-  - `transformStreamWithRouter`
+- `transformStreamWithRouter` from `@tanstack/react-start/server`
   - e.g. `transformStreamWithRouter(router)`
   - This function returns a stream Transform instance that cam be used to transform a stream of HTML markup from React DOM's `renderToPipeableStream` function as it is piped to the response.
   - This transform automatically and incrementally embeds fine-grained HTML injections and dehydrated data chunks into the stream as.

 ### Transforming the Stream